-Here are the pillars of what a system wide wolf conservation plan for Oregon would address:
+Here are the pillars of what a real wolf conservation plan for Oregon would look like:

 - No trophy hunting (including keeping the pelts of wolves killed), general hunting or trapping seasons, or deputizing members of the public to kill wolves.